 Getting together on a regular basis will also help maintain a sense of cohesiveness in your group.
 It’s natural for members to come and go: people move, kids age out, new people join.
-Besides the level of trust involved in watching each other’s children, this constantly-changing nature of babysitting co-ops makes face-to-face meetings even more important.
+This constantly-changing nature of babysitting co-ops makes face-to-face meetings even more important.

 There are several ways I’ve seen this done, and the creative solutions you can come up with are endless.

-The first babysitting co-op I joined held four meetings per year: April, July, October and December.
+The neighborhood babysitting co-op I joined held four meetings per year: April, July, October, and December.
 Members had to attend three out of four to stay in the co-op.
 Although this rule wasn’t strictly adhered to, it sends the message that each member’s presence is important.

 The summer meeting was an ice-cream social, where the coordintors brought individual ice cream cups to the local playground, and the winter meeting was a Christmas party (scheduled on the same night Santa toured the neighborhood on a fire truck).

 Otherwise the meetings were usually held in the community center, and were more business-like affairs: new members were welcomed and any issues were brought up and discussed.
 It also gave members the opportunity to “pay” the two coordinators (who were compensated for their one-quarter duty with a card worth one hour of babysitting from each member).